Mary van Kleeck: Russell Sage Foundation

 Van Kleeck gained support from the Russell Sage Foundation in 1907, shortly after its establishment, the start of a professional relationship which would last for forty years.
 The organization had been founded by Margaret Olivia Sage to support social activism and Progressive reforms through dedicated scientific research.
 Mentored and trained by Florence Kelley and Lilian Brandt, prominent older labor activists and social reformers, van Kleeck was hired directly by the Foundation in 1910 to lead its Committee on Women's Work.
 Her initial salary was $1500 annually.
 She was instrumental in the passage of New York laws prohibiting long working hours in 1910 and 1915.
 Van Kleeck and the Sage Foundation published a series of books based on her research: Artificial Flower Makers (1913), Women in the Bookbinding Trade (1913), and Wages in the Millinery Trade (1914).

 In 1916, van Kleeck persuaded the Foundation to create the Division of Industrial Studies with her as its head.
 As director of the division, soon renamed and expanded to become the Department of Industrial Studies, she became a well-known figure in the study of industrial labor conditions and women's employment in industry.
 Van Kleeck's department became an organization known for expertise on industry and labor, for training graduate students and for developing new methods of investigation.
 Its work was characterized by "careful empiricism, collegial review, and cooperation with state and private agencies," according to the historian Guy Alchon.

 Van Kleeck's department frequently recommended labor reforms, such as the establishment of cooperative wage boards.
 More than once, the Sage Foundation was required to protect the Department of Industrial Studies from reprisals from aggrieved corporations which had been investigated by the department.
 The Remington Arms manufacturing company, criticized by van Kleeck's department in 1916 for providing substandard conditions for its workers, attempted to suppress the resulting report, but was rebuffed by Robert DeForest, the foundation's vice president.

 Alongside Eleanor Roosevelt, van Kleeck was also co-vice president of the Women's City Club of New York, which was founded in 1915.
 During this period, van Kleeck's output of labor studies and other articles was prodigious, and she often worked closely with the Women's Trade Union League (WTUL).
 For instance, she authored an article in the Journal of Political Economy arguing that working girls should be able to access evening school courses without financial barriers, published in May 1915.
 Van Kleeck also found the time to serve on New York Mayor John P. Mitchel's Committee on Unemployment.
 In addition, she taught a series of courses on industrial issues at Columbia University's New York School of Philanthropy from 1914 to 1917.
 At Columbia, Van Kleeck encountered the ideas of Taylorism (also known as scientific management) and rapidly became a proponent, viewing it as a "social science of utopian potential."
 She was a prominent member of the Taylor Society for several decades.
+Van Kleeck also belonged to the National Society of Colonial Dames.